Amy Globus: Career

-Globus was the recipient of the Rema Hort Mann Foundation 2002 ghank rant alongside other artists.
+Globus was the recipient of the Rema Hort Mann Foundation 2002 Grant alongside other artists.
 She has been featured in the New York Times, and Architectural Digest, and Fast Company.

+Globus is also a co-founder of Team.design (often styled as Team), an American brand strategy and design studio based in Brooklyn, New York.
+Team was co-founded in 2015 by Amy Globus and John Clark.
+The firm works with global corporations, cultural institutions, and nonprofit organizations on brand identity, positioning, and experience design, with a focus on clarity, narrative, and long-term organizational coherence.

-In 2021, Globus' company, Team was listed as an honoree in Fast Company's Innovation by Design Awards.
+In 2021, Globus' company, Team, was listed as an honoree in Fast Company's Innovation by Design Awards.
 Team's rebrand for the pharmaceutical and biotechnology corporation, Pfizer, was featured in the awards' "Best Branding of 2021" category.